 This course focuses on personal introspection regarding the knowledge and practical skills acquired through the study of history.
 Students engage in independent research resulting in a public presentation of historical analysis and interpretation.
 Major outcomes are integral to course assessment.
-Prerequisite for HIST 499: Generally, a student must have achieved senior standing before taking the Capstone course.
+Prerequisite for HIST 499: HIST 300.